OnePlus on a roll, premium products fly off shelves

 For Amazon, smartphones were the second-largest category that attracted new customers with premium brands OnePlus, Samsung and Apple registering record sales worth Rs 750 crore in 36 hours flat.

-Of this, Chinese smartphone brand OnePlus clocked `500 crore revenue, driven by its latest offering OnePlus 7T.
+Of this, Chinese smartphone brand OnePlus clocked Rs 500 crore revenue, driven by its latest offering OnePlus 7T.
 Budget smartphone maker Xiaomi said it has achieved a record-breaking sale of over 1.5 million devices on all online platforms in the first few hours of sale.

 “Our affordability programmes such as no-cost EMI, exchange, instant bank discounts and more, continue to enable record number of customers to upgrade to premium phones this festive season,” said Manish Tiwary, vice-president, category management, at Amazon India.